Looking for relief from PTSD symptoms? IV Ketamine Infusion Therapy can help.

 Undergoing Ketamine Therapy for PTSD

-When you start Ketamine Therapy for PTSD, you’ll be closely monitored by Dr. Mandel, a board-certified anesthesiologist who also has a master’s degree in psychology, and our team of highly experienced registered nurses.
+When you start Ketamine Therapy for PTSD, you’ll be closely monitored by Dr. Mandel, a board-certified anesthesiologist who also has a master’s degree in psychology, and our team of highly experienced nurses.
 You’ll settle in a safe, comfortable, and relaxing environment while we monitor your pulse, oxygen level, blood pressure, and other vitals before administering the infusion.
-Our facility is equipped with hospital grade equipment and you will always have a medical professional monitoring you with Dr. Mandel in clinic the entire time.
+Our facility is equipped with hospital grade equipment and you will have a medical professional monitoring you the entire time.